WJRI

 WJRI (1340 AM) is a radio station broadcasting an adult contemporary format.
 Licensed to Lenoir, North Carolina, United States, the station is currently owned by Foothills Radio Group.

 On May 29, 2017, WJRI changed their format from news/talk to an oldies format branded as "Just Right Radio."

-In 2020, WJRI changed their format from oldies to adult contemporary branded as "Star 94.7 & 100.5."
+In 2020, WJRI changed their format from oldies to adult contemporary, branded as "Star 94.7 & 100.5."

+They have “Anna & Raven” in the morning, Dave Williams with the “Workday Escape” from 10 - 2 and John Tesh in the afternoon’s Monday through Saturday.